-If you are a computer user who want high performance, speed, and lots of features from your processor, then you need to make a very important decision between AMD Ryzen and Intel processors.
-Both these brands have their own set of good qualities and features which you can’t miss out.
+If you are a computer user who wants high performance, speed, and lots of features from your processor, then you need to make a very important decision between AMD Ryzen and Intel processors.
+Both these brands have their own set of good qualities and features that you can’t miss out on.
 But, the debate between AMD Ryzen and Intel is very long and endless.

-Over the internet, you might find numerous technical reviews and sheet comparisons between these two types of processors, but if you want to understand them both from a buyers point of view who just want the best computer, then we have that for you.
-We have narrated the difference between both the brands in a clear way so that anyone can understand it.
+Over the internet, you might find numerous technical reviews and sheet comparisons between these two types of processors, but if you want to understand them both from a buyer’s point of view who just wants the best computer, then we have that for you.
+We have narrated the difference between both brands in a clear way so that anyone can understand it.

 How to Buy the Right processor?

-While choosing a processor for your computer, all you need to keep in mind is its application.
-According to the application, you can determine the speed, flexibility, graphics, and also the price
+When choosing a processor for your computer, all you need to keep in mind is its application.
+According to the application, you can determine the speed, flexibility, graphics, and price.

 - Clock speed: Clock speed refers to how many processing cycles the processor completes per second.